Public expresses outrage over target design

 “Meanwhile, we are removing the video and images from the post but I have directed that the comments to remain so that people can freely express their opinions about it.”

-Since the statement the photos have been fully taken off of the page as McDougal said.
+Since the statement was issued the photos have been deleted from the page as McDougal said.

 “This incident does not reflect the values of this community,” McDougal continued, “and I will keep you informed as this process continues.”